Main image of the Nextas High-Precision Pneumatic Vise

 Key specifications

-Vise type Pneumatic vise with pneumatic-hydraulic booster (model dependent)
+Vise type Pneumatic vise with pneumatic or hydraulic actuation (model dependent)

 Clamping Consistent clamp force for repeat production